 Descended from the mighty Percy family of Northumberland, Sir Checkmate describes all of his previous victories as “glorious.”
 He freely admits that prize money is his main motivation to compete in any tournament.

 Sir Checkmate endeavours to compete at any cost through fair means or foul (usually foul!).
-He’s been banned from many a tournament ground for bad behaviour in the past.
+He’s been banned from many a tournament ground for bad behaviour in the past and he’s certainly ready to make his return to the arena this year.

 Sir Archibald Douglas of Galloway